Blog

 The Benefits of Biotin for Hair Growth

-Biotin is a B vitamin also known as vitamin B7.
-Experts sometimes refer to it as vitamin H or a coenzyme.
+Biotin is a B vitamin also .
+Experts sometimes refer to it as vitamin H, or a coenzyme.

-Like all B vitamins, the nutrient helps the body metabolize food.
+Like all B vitamins, biotin helps your body metabolize food.
 This means it turns carbohydrates into energy your body can use and breaks down proteins and fats.

 Limited research suggests it may offer hair health benefits, including: